Al Jazeera Arabic: Citizen journalism

 Al Jazeera Media Network accepts user-submitted photos and videos about news events through a Your Media page, and this content may be featured on the website or in broadcasts.

 The channel used the Ushahidi platform to collect information and reports about the Gaza War, through Twitter, SMS and the website.

-Plans
+Planned projects

-Future projects in other languages include Al Jazeera Urdu, an Urdu language channel to cater mainly to Pakistanis.
-A Kiswahili service called Al Jazeera Kiswahili was to be based in Nairobi and broadcast in Kenya, Tanzania, Uganda, Rwanda and Burundi.
+In 2006, Al Jazeera Urdu, a planned Urdu language channel to cater mainly to Pakistanis was announced A Kiswahili service called Al Jazeera Kiswahili was to be based in Nairobi and broadcast in Kenya, Tanzania, Uganda, Rwanda and Burundi.
 However, those plans were cancelled due to budget constraints.

 The channel also has plans to launch a Spanish-language news network to cater mainly to Spain and Hispanic America, like the Iranian cable TV network HispanTV.
 Al Jazeera has also been reported to be planning to launch an international newspaper.
 Al Jazeera Arabic began using a chroma key studio on 13 September 2009.
 Similar to Sky News, Al Jazeera broadcast from that studio while the channel's main newsroom was given a new look.
 The channel relaunched, with new graphics and music along with a new studio, on 1 November 2009, the 13th birthday of the channel.